tki-indigenous-genomics/standards/README.md

 **Authors:** Sam Buckberry, Jimmy Breen

+## Background
+Here we outline our standards for genomic data storage, access and sharing. will Where possible, these standards will align with the The Global Alliance for Genomics and Health (GA4GH)[https://www.ga4gh.org/] standards.

 ## Definitions

 **File type:** This is the file format to be typically denoted by the file extension. \